NewsCrime NewsOur NewsUS News

 Police: Man High on Meth Tried to Sell a Child for $2,500 at a Kentucky Gas Station

-Harry Day is charged with promoting the human trafficking of a child under the age of 18 and also a DUI for driving under the influence.
-Day appeared in court on Monday and agreed to give a guilty plea to the charge for human trafficking and was handed down a one year sentence behind bars.
+Harry Day faces severe charges for promoting human trafficking involving a child under 18, alongside a DUI charge for driving under the influence.
+Day appeared before the court on Monday and entered a guilty plea specifically for the human trafficking offense, resulting in a one-year prison sentence.

 Kyle James Lee